Secondary Field Requirements

 - AC 221 Critical Thinking in Data Science

 Alternatively, students may choose to satisfy the elective requirement by taking additional core courses.
-Students may also choose, as a substitute for one elective, either AC 297r, the IACS Capstone Project course, or AC298r, the Interdisciplinary seminar in Computational and Data Science.
+Students may also choose, as a substitute for one elective, either AC 297r (the Data Science Capstone Project course), or four credits (two semesters) of AC298r (the Interdisciplinary seminar in Computational and Data Science).

 Upon completion of required coursework, each candidate for the Data Science Secondary Field will be required to give an oral presentation on a data science research project - typically a small part of the student’s doctoral thesis work or a data-focused side project they have worked on in their lab.
 Students will be expected to display achievement of the Data Science program’s learning outcomes, including the ability to communicate their work in an interdisciplinary context.